 Article VI.
-A filiation with Other Scientific Organizations
+Affiliation with Other Scientific Organizations

 The Council shall have the authority to arrange for affiliation with other scientific organizations, and, as the occasion may arise, to appoint fellows to represent the Society on the Councils of such organizations.
-In the case of the Geological Society of America, the representative so appointed shall also be a fellow of the Geological Society of America, and shall be recommended to the Council of said society for confirmation as one of its nominees for the vice presidency.
+In the case of the Geological Society of America, the representative so appointed shall also be a fellow of the Geological Society of America.